lolgear/lolgear.github.io/_posts/2017-09-18-The-hardest-bug-I-have-ever-had.md

 # The end

-App icon appears on the phone screen.
+App icon appeared on the phone screen.
 I didn't believe it.
-I opened `.app` and assure myself that app icons are in this folder.
-They are in the root of it.
+I opened `.app` and assured myself that app icons were in this folder.
+They were in the root of it.